vikasgokavi/S3-Object-Storage-and-Governance/README.md

 dolphins.jpg  files.zip  report-test1.txt  report-test2.txt  report-test3.txt  sample-file.txt​

-You now see the sample-file.txt in your file list.
+We now see the sample-file.txt in your file list.
 Congratulations!
-You have succesfully uploaded and retrieved a file from EC2 to the S3 bucket.​
+We have succesfully uploaded and retrieved a file from EC2 to the S3 bucket.​

 <img width="960" alt="Screenshot 2024-03-23 233232" src="https://github.com/vikasgokavi/S3-Object-Storage-and-Governance/assets/105034318/d439a32d-768c-4d37-a1c4-e7aaadc75213">